GregoryFaust/yaha/README.md

 [Faust G.G. and Hall I.M., "*YAHA*: fast and flexible long-read alignment with optimal breakpoint detection," *Bioinformatics* Oct.
 2012; **28**(19): 2417-2424.](http://bioinformatics.oxfordjournals.org/content/28/19/2417)

-There is an extensive [User Guide](https://www.dropbox.com/s/bmyny13fcsnjuee/YAHA_User_Guide.0.1.82.pdf?dl=0) that supplements the command information below.
+There is an extensive [User Guide](https://www.dropbox.com/s/7j758vpbaskcq20/YAHA_User_Guide.0.1.83.pdf?dl=0) that supplements the command information below.
 Click the preceeding link or download the file from this repository.

 ---

-**Current version:** 0.1.82
+**Current version:** 0.1.83

 Current support for Linux only.

 ##Summary
-*yaha* is a flexible, sensitive and accurate DNA aligner designed for single-end reads.
+*yaha* is an open source, flexible, sensitive and accurate DNA aligner designed for single-end reads.
 It supports three major modes of operation:

 1. The default “Optimal Query Coverage” (**-OQC**) mode reports the best set of alignments that cover the length of each